maxandersen/xam.dk/content/blog/2010-12-13-how-to-geek-pimp-your-christmas-party.md

-title='How to Geek-Pimp your Christmas Party' author='Max Rydahl Andersen'
+title=How to Geek-Pimp your Christmas Party author='Max Rydahl Andersen'

 tags=[ Work at JBoss ]